-PROGRAM IN ACTION is designed to help League Leaders make effective use of state program.
-It is a brief summary of studies, consensus and action taken by the League of Women Voters of Washington since the 1920s.
+The Program in Action is designed to help League Leaders make effective use of the state program.
+It is a brief summary of studies, consensus, and action taken by the League of Women Voters of Washington since the 1920s.
 League positions are included in their entirety.

 One of the purposes of the League of Women Voters is to act on selected governmental issues.
-At its biennial convention, the LWV/WA determines areas of study for the next two years.
+At its biennial convention, the LWVWA determines areas of study for the next two years.
 This process begins with member input.
-The state board compiles program suggestions and then recommends studies to the membership for approval at convention.
+The state board compiles program suggestions and then recommends studies to the membership for approval at the convention.
 After study and discussion, consensus may be reached.
 This consensus becomes the basis for future action.

-Whatever the issue, the League believes that government policy, programs and performance must meet these criteria:
+Whatever the issue, the League believes that government policy, programs, and performance must meet these criteria:

-- + competent personnel with clear responsibilities, - agency and inter-governmental coordination, - + adequate financing, - + effective enforcement, and - well-defined channels for citizen input and review.
+- + competent personnel with clear responsibilities, - + agency and intergovernmental coordination, - + adequate financing, - + effective enforcement, and - + well-defined channels for citizen input and review.